Zxdzero/ZxdzeroEvents/README.md

 ### /items
 Used to obtain custom items added by plugins
-Will open a menu where you can select which plugin you want to get the items of Handling of menus beyond that is up to the individual plugin See example of [ItemMenuManager](https://github.com/PuzzleDude98/WitherGames/blob/main/src/main/java/dev/withergames/items/ItemsMenuManager.java) on withergames.
+Will open a menu where you can select which plugin you want to get the items of
+Handling of menus beyond that is up to the individual plugin
+See example of [ItemMenuManager](https://github.com/PuzzleDude98/WitherGames/blob/main/src/main/java/dev/withergames/items/ItemsMenuManager.java) on withergames
 Example for registering item menu:
 ```java
 ItemMenuRegistry.registerItemMenu(